-H. RESPONSIBILITIES
+H. H. RESPONSIBILITIES

-1. Energy Commodity Working Group
+1. Energy Commodity Procurement Working Group

 - i.
+Establish internal control systems including Policies objectives, and plans for Hedges. - Implement ai.
 Review on an annual basis the status of procurement of forward Hedge Volumes for each Commodity and actual performance of Hedges. - ii.
-Review the implementation of the risk-based approach to financial planning and management related to electricity, natural gas, and Other Commodity Hedge procurement programs, thus, ensuring that program objectives and Risk Tolerances are reflected in Hedging procurement practices. - iii.
-Review the implementation of established risk management framework which assists in the monitoring and management of Hedging Agreements. - iv.
-Review and recommend proposed changes to the Energy Commodity Procurement Policy and the Energy Commodity Risk Framework.
+Review the implementation of the risk-based approach to financial planning and management related to electricity, natural gas, and Other Commodity Hedge procurement programs, thus, ensuring that program objectives and Risk Tolerances are reflected in Hedging procurement practices. - Establish a performance iii.
+Review the implementation of established risk management framework which assists in the monitoring and management of Hedging Agreements. - ii.
+Review and recommend new Commodities for procurement through price Hedging Agreements, ensuring that Hedging Agreements meet all regulatory requirements. - iii.
+Provide guidance and direction on the financial Risk Tolerance that the Region is willing to accept or absorb with regards to electricity, natural gas and Other Commodities procured under a price Hedging program. - iv.
+Recommend Target Price ranges and proportion of volumes for Commodity Hedging Agreements. - iv.
+Review and recommend proposed changes to the Hedging strategy for a particular Energy Commodity Procurement Policy and the Energy Commodity-Risk Framework.

-2. Treasurer and Director of Corporate Finance
+2. Treasurer and Director of Real Property Asset ManagementCorporate Finance

-- Responsible for all administrative matters, as well as direct and implement activities pertaining to fix-price Hedging of electricity and natural gas Commodities under a price Hedging program. - ii.
-Approve/execute contracts and routine documents for Hedging transactions in accordance with the Region's Document Execution Bylaw required for the purpose of purchasing, securing, transporting and/or delivering Commodities covered under a price Hedging program. - iii.
-Establish procedures consistent with this Policy, which shall include explicit delegation of authority to persons responsible for Commodity price Hedging activities. - iv.
-Review the status and performance of current Hedge Agreements, a list of all active Hedging Agreements to be used at some future time, changes in
+- i.
+Responsible for all administrative matters, as well as direct and implement activities pertaining to fix-price Hedging of electricity and natural gas Commodities under a price Hedging program. - ii.
+Approve/execute contracts and routine documents for Hedging transactions in accordance with the Region's Document Execution Bylaw required for the purpose of purchasing, securing, transporting and/or delivering Commodities covered under a price Hedging program.

+iii.
+Establish procedures consistent with this Policy, which shall include explicit delegation of authority to persons responsible for Commodity price Hedging

+Ensure that written reports are submitted to the Treasurer on a triannual basis containingiv.
+Review the status and performance of current Hedge Agreements, a list of all active Hedging Agreements to be used at some future time, changes in Commodity Hedging strategies, philosophies, Policies or organization, and other issues or matters related to Hedging.